paulinal3/heavy-things-tracker/readme.md

 })
 ```

+### Deserialize

-* Tell passport how to deserialize the user now by looking it up in the db based on the id:
+Tell passport how to deserialize the user now by looking it up in the db based on the id:

 ```javascript
 passport.deserializeUser((id, doneCallback) => {
     db.user.findByPk(id)